ropensci-archive/conditionz/README.md

 #>  [1]   1   4   9  16  25  36  49  64  81 100
 ```

-Wrapping in `conditionz::handle_conditions()` allows you to control how many messages
+Using in `ConditionKeeper` allows you to control how many messages
 are thrown